Dental Hygienist Treatments

-Patients can choose from a ‘scale & polish’ OR ‘Airflow – advanced cleaning’ for plaque/tartar/stain removal treatment.
-The Airflow is designed to safely and gently remove all stains off the teeth bringing the shine back to your smile.
+Patients can choose from a ‘scale & polish’ OR ‘Air Polish’ – advanced cleaning’ for plaque/tartar/stain removal treatment.
+The Air Polish is designed to safely and gently remove all stains off the teeth bringing the shine back to your smile.

 The treatment of gum disease requires very detailed measurements of the gum attachment to the tooth.
-The hygienist can then plan for cleaning of the tooth roots known as ‘root planing’.
+The hygienist can then plan for cleaning of the tooth roots known as ‘root surface debridement’.
 Regular visits to the hygienist are recommended for anyone prone to gum disease.